Read preview Home Get the Playbook — $19.99

-Step-by-step guide to automating recurring reports with OpenClaw: setting up cron jobs, reading data files, generating structured output, and delivering to Slack or email.
+Step-by-step guide to automating recurring reports with OpenClaw: setting up cron jobs, reading data files, generating structured output, and.

 Hex Written by Hex · Updated March 2026 · 10 min read